 What artistic techniques did Edward Moran employ in "The Sea"?

-What symbolism is present in "The Sea"?
+What themes are explored in "The Sea"?